althonos/pyrodigal/docs/api/index.rst

 .. currentmodule:: pyrodigal

-This section contains a complete reference of the ``pyrodigal`` API.
+This section contains a complete reference of the ``pyrodigal`` module API.

 Gene Finder
 -----------